 At university I also began writing music for a variety of ensembles.
 I take inspiration from the Romantic, and in particular, Impressionist movement; I love how something as seemingly abstract as music can be used to convey something, a mood, a picture, an emotion, that it almost becomes tangible.
 I try to achieve this in my own work, often depicting scenes inspired by the nature of my home county of Devon.

 Please click here for more information about my pieces.

 It was during my undergraduate degree that I became interested in music therapy.
 I had done work previously with adults with learning disabilities, but it was a more personal experience which confirmed my aspiration to train as a music therapist:

 My great-grandmother, who was once very musical, was diagnosed with dementia.
 As her dementia progressed and her language and cognitive skills declined, it became increasingly harder to connect with her.
 After reading about the affects of music on dementia, I started using music as a way of facilitating connection.
 Through music, we were once again able to communicate and have meaningful interactions.
 I knew then that I wanted to do this for a living.

 To get some more experience behind me, I started volunteering for local charities which provide arts for adults with learning disabilities.
 I am still currently employed by these charities.

-I am now studying MA Music Therapy at the University of the West of England (UWE), Bristol, training under Leslie Bunt.
+I studied MA Music Therapy at the University of the West of England (UWE), Bristol, between 2016-2019, graduating with an overall Distinction.